graphadvocates/docs/community-grants/privacy-policy.md

 # Privacy Policy
-The Graph AdvocatesDAO Foundation **(“DAO”, “we”, “us”, “our”)** is a decentralized governing body whose mission is to introduce, educate, and invite worldwide participation in the development of web3.
-The DAO oversees, among other activities, the Graph Advocates program along with the review and decision-making of a permissionless grants application program to further community awareness of and engagement in the web3 ecosystem.
-This Privacy Policy is designed to help grant applicants, web3 advocates, and others who interact with the DAO **(“applicant(s)”, “you”, “your”)** understand how we collect, use, and share your personal information and to help you understand and exercise your privacy rights.
+The Graph AdvocatesDAO Foundation **(“DAO”, “we”, “us”, “our”)** is a decentralized governing body whose mission is to introduce, educate, and promote worldwide participation in the development of web3.
+The DAO oversees, among other activities, the Graph Advocates program along with the review and decision-making of a permissionless grants application program to foster community awareness and engagement in the web3 ecosystem.
+This Privacy Policy is designed to help grant applicants, web3 advocates, and others who interact with the DAO **(“applicant(s)”, “you”, “your”)** to understand how we collect, use, and share your personal information and to help you understand and exercise your privacy rights.

 **[The remainder of this page is intentionally left blank.]**